golang/proposal/design/go2draft-type-parameters.md

 Ian Lance Taylor\
 Robert Griesemer\
-August 24, 2020
+August 26, 2020

 ## Abstract

-We suggest extending the Go language to add optional type parameters to types and functions.
+We suggest extending the Go language to add optional type parameters to type and function declarations.
-Type parameters may be constrained by interface types.
+Type parameters are constrained by interface types.
-We also suggest extending interface types, when used as type constraints, to permit listing the set of types that may be assigned to them.
+Interface types, when used as type constraints, permit listing the set of types that may be assigned to them.
-Type inference via a unification algorithm is supported to permit omitting type arguments from function calls in many cases.
+Type inference via a unification algorithm permits omitting type arguments from function calls in many cases.
 The design is fully backward compatible with Go 1.

 ## How to read this design draft